pharo-nosql/mongotalk/mc/Mongo-Client.package/MongoServerDescriptionUpdate.class/README.md

-I'm an announced by a SDAM client when the topology has news from a server.
+I'm an announced by a MongoClient when the topology has news from a server.